Do you tolerate poor behavior?

 By the way, you may unknowingly give mixed messages.
 What do I mean?
 Ask yourself if what you say and what you do differ?
 If so, then your actions ultimately reveal the truth.

 When your words align with your actions, then clients will respect your boundaries.
+This means not caving into pressure or making exceptions to your policy just this once.

 I was talking with Jeff, an enrolled agent, about this earlier today.
 A new prospect with an urgent tax filing deadline called him.
 Preparing this person’s tax return required Jeff to adjust his already busy calendar.
 So, Jeff quoted a premium fee for the rush project.

-This prospect wanted to negotiate the fee.
+The prospect wanted to negotiate the fee.
 Well, this person shopped the price and finally found another tax preparer who would do the return for half the price.

 Jeff stood by his rates without feeling he needed to justify them.

-He shared this “aha” with me.
+He shared this aha with me.
 Caving into this new client’s demands to lower his rates would mean Jeff’s prices are negotiable.
 As a result, this client would continue to request reduced fees.
 Jeff’s no longer interested in price-sensitive clients who don’t value his services.

 High value clients will pay a premium for fast turnaround times and guarantees.
 Consider how FedEx and Amazon Prime charge for express delivery.
 Instead of giving it away for free, Jeff now knows how to factor short deadlines into his proposals.